arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 let fa: ('b -> 'c -> 'd) Parser = f <!> a
 ```

 Notice: it's a 2-parameter function inside a Parser.
+We want to apply

-Ideally, we wanted to apply it to the next argument, a `'b Parser`:
+it to the next argument, a `'b Parser`:

 [<Fact>]
 let ``Parser-powered function application with 3 parameters`` () =